walaniam/blockchain-developer-bootcamp-final-project/README.md

 1. Event is created with due date of 1st December 2021, 10 spots available.
 2. Link to this event is distributed externally (e.g. by email).
 3. People get registered for the event and wait for the due date.
 Let's say there are 22 people who registered and wait.
-4. At the due date, the application randomly chooses among the registrants, 10 luky ones who got signed up.
+4. At the due date, the application randomly chooses among the registrants, 10 lucky ones who got signed up.
 5. The result of sign up proess is avaiable on the event site.